 installation (flashing firmware), building firmware from C sources,

-a device, calling device's RPC services, and so on.
+managing files on a device, calling device's RPC services, and so on.

 mos with no arguments, from the terminal or by double-clicking the executable,

 it'll start a web server and open a browser window.
 Alternatively,

 you can use it from the command line - that's useful for build automation.

 mos --help The Mongoose OS command line tool, v.
 20170910-081234/master@f7f336fd+.
 Commands: ...

 mos tool connects to the device specified by